 The 2012 Rutherford Georges III Cabernet Sauvignon shows dark ruby in the glass – with an elegant bouquet (cherries) tinged with some caramel notes, a touch of cedar and floral nuances.
 As was pointed out to us when we tried this wine – sometimes you associate bigger name vineyards with muscular wines.
 Not necessarily true with this wine – shows decent acidity and balance with flavors tending to be higher toned rather then darker fruits (red cherry, blueberry).
 The tannins are not necessarily coarse but they are certainly noticeable and last for some time on the prolonged slightly spicy finish.

 In late 2016 Frisson joined the already existing Thorn Hill Vineyards tasting room in downtown St. Helena.
-This tasting room is centrally located (parking can be found street-side on Main Street or on nearby Railroad Ave.
-Both vintners are represented here – wines can be ordered by the flight, by the glass or by the bottle.
-Bar seating is available or guests can opt for the more casual sit down chairs and tables.
+This tasting room is centrally located (parking can be found street-side on Main Street or on nearby Railroad Ave).
+NOTE: they were represented at this tasting room for less then a year – and their wines are no longer available here.
+However, the wines are available directly via their website or locally at 1313 Main in the city of Napa.

 They produce around 900 cases each year and a certain percentage of their proceeds are donated back to support Cystic Fibrosis research.
 For more information visit: www.frissonwines.com